-It’s a common question that we, as digital marketers, get a lot; “How much
+A common question that digital marketers hear a lot is, “How much

 budget should be.
-It even takes a bit of research to be able to provide a good
+All you need is a bit of research to get a good estimate.

 1. Account Size